latentflip/latentflip.github.com/cv2/index.md

 ### **Frontend Lead (in addition to dev role)**,  &yet, (May 2015—Present)
 #### Skills: React/Redux/Redux-Saga, Jest, CSS/CSS Modules, XMPP, WebRTC

-* Oversaw an organisational change in our frontend stack (to React.js + Redux).
+* Oversaw organisational change of our frontend stack (to React.js + Redux).
 Requiring understanding and managing business, team, and client expectations and needs, as well as planning, communicating and architecting the change.
-* Successfully lobbied for and introduced this approach into a major client (a US government department).
+* Successfully introduced this approach into a major client (US government department).
 * Mentoring, pairing and reviewing work across the frontend and design teams, particularly as part of the transition to a new tech stack.
-* Co-designed and built [talky core](https://about.talky.io/core/), out of our experiences with talky.io, to help ship video chat projects for clients more quickly, and enable new business partnerships.
+* Co-designed and built [Talky Core](https://about.talky.io/core/), out of our experiences with talky.
+Helping ship video chat projects for clients more quickly, and enable new business partnerships.
-* Refactored talky.io to use talky core, improving both the user, and developer, experience of talky.io.
+* Refactored talky.io to use Talky Core, improving both the user, and developer, experience of talky.io.

 ### **Frontend/node.js Developer**, &yet, (Nov 2013—May 2015)
 #### Skills: Backbone.js, Ampersand.js, XMPP, WebRTC, Node.js, Hapi.js, Postgres